weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 Pagination is not a cursor-based implementation.
 This has the following implications:

 - **Response time and system load increase as the number of pages grows**.
-Every additional page request requires a new, larger call against your collection.
+As the offset grows, each additional page request requires a new, larger call against your collection.
-- **The cost to retrieve a page increases with each call**.
 For example, if your `offset` and `limit` specify results from 21-30, Weaviate retrieves 30 objects and drops the first 20.
 On the next call, Weaviate retrieves 40 objects and drops the first 30.
 - **Resource requirements are amplified in multi-shard configurations.** Each shard retrieves a full list of objects.
 Each shard also drops the objects before the offset.
 If you have 10 shards configured and ask for results 91-100, Weaviate retrieves 1000 objects (100 per shard) and drops 990 of them.
 - **The number of objects you can retrieve is limited**.
-Since pagination is resources intensive, there is a limit to how many objects you can retrieve.
+A single query returns up to `QUERY_MAXIMUM_RESULTS`.
+If the sum of `offset` and `limit` exceeds `QUERY_MAXIMUM_RESULTS`, Weaviate returns an error.
 To change the limit, edit the `QUERY_MAXIMUM_RESULTS` environment variable.
 If you increase `QUERY_MAXIMUM_RESULTS`, use the lowest value possible to avoid performance problems.
-If the sum of `offset` and `limit` exceeds `QUERY_MAXIMUM_RESULTS`, Weaviate returns an error.
  - **Pagination is not stateful**.
 If the database state changes between calls, your pages might miss results.
 An insertion or a deletion will change the object count.
 An update could change object order.
 However, if there are no writes the overall results set is the same if you retrieve a large single page or many smaller ones.